knpuniversity/symfony4/sfcasts/uploads/server-setup.md

 Find your browser and go to `http://127.0.0.1:8000` - or localhost, it's the same thing.
 Say hello to The SpaceBar!
-This is the app we've been building in our Symfony 4 series: a new site for space-traveling friends from across the galaxy.
+This is the app we've been building in our Symfony 4 series: a news site for space-traveling friends from across the galaxy.

 Try logging in with `admin1@thespacebar.com` and password `engage`.
 Then go to `/admin/article`.